coderobe/dotfiles/README.md

 # License

 This work, originally authored by Robin Broda, is licensed under the Beerware license revision 42.
+Files in `3rdparty` are not mine & subject to their own licenses in their headers - if there is no additional licensing info attached to a file then i found it like this and wasn't able to find the original source.